ultralytics/ultralytics/docs/en/integrations/ray-tune.md

     result_grid = model.tune(data="coco8.yaml", use_ray=True)
     ```

-This setup will allow you to monitor the tuning process, track hyperparameter configurations, and visualize results in W&B. For further details, explore the [Integration with Weights & Biases](#integration-with-weights--biases) section.
+This setup will allow you to monitor the tuning process, track hyperparameter configurations, and visualize results in W&B.

 ### Why should I use Ray Tune for hyperparameter optimization with YOLOv8?